quentinb69/go-myip/README.md

 # go-myip
-Simple go program to print ip of caller
+Simple go webservice to return the ip of caller